DataCloud-project/SIM-PIPE/README.md

 ## Description

 The SIM-PIPE tool works on two hosts.
 The SIM-PIPE simulation controller and SIM-PIPE Sandbox will run on these separate hosts.
-As the request with a pipeline description comes in from the UI, the controller will run each step in the Sandbox.
+As the request comes in from the UI with a pipeline description, the controller will run each step of teh pipeline in the Sandbox.
 The controller uses Dockerode remote docker library and serves the following purposes:
  - Transfer the input file from to Sandbox using SFTP
  - Start a container on Sandbox attaching volume on its's local storage with binds to 3 directories: in, out, and work.
 The containers follow the template to take input from /in, put intermedaiate files to /work and store output in /output.
  - Resume/pause/stop a container if a request comes from UI
- - Get the output and work files from the local storage to the persistent database in host 1
+ - Get the output and work files from the local storage of the Sandbox and store it in persistent database.
- - For each container started, get the resource usage statistics (time series of CPU, memory and network usage) and logs of the run.
+ - For each container started, controller will retrieve the resource usage statistics (time series of CPU, memory and network usage) and logs of the execution.
  - The execution input, output, logs and usage statistics will be stored in the following folder structure: